zestsoftware/jquery.pyproxy/jquery/pyproxy/ROADMAP.rst

  - tests for the base Python modules. [done]

- - tests for the Plone specifics.

- - tests for the Django specifics (there should only be the @jquery decorator).

  - extract sub functions to ease unit testing. [done]

  - tests for the jQuery plugin itself. [done]